To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 Secondary lymphedema is triggered by an injury, causing blockage or interruption of the lymphatic vessels through removal of lymph nodes.
 In the U.S., secondary lymphedema is most often caused by surgery involving the lymph nodes, cancer, trauma and radiation therapy.
 Frequently, it is seen after surgery for cancer of the breast or pelvic area.

 Lymphedema can be effectively treated and controlled.
-Mercy's Lymphedema Management Services staff of highly-skilled, compassionate therapists is specially trained in Complete Decongestive Therapy (CDT), the most effective treatment for lymphedema.
+Mercy's lymphedema management services staff of highly skilled, compassionate therapists is specially trained in Complete Decongestive Therapy (CDT), the most effective treatment for lymphedema.
 It involves:

 Most commercial health insurance plans and Medicare covers CDT, and a physician's referral is required.
-Patients can be seen at either location, the Mercy Health Plaza or Mercy Women's Center.

 Taking preventative steps in self-care can prevent lymphedema from developing, or keep it under control.
 See the National Lymphedema Network website for more information on lymphedema.